rghvgrv/Digital_Clock/README.md

 # Digital Clock ⏰

-Digital Clock is a simple Web application that displays the current time in a digital format.
+Digital Clock is a simple web application that displays current times digitally.

 # Features
 * Real-time digital clock display.
-* Glass morphism has applied to the website
+* Glass morphism has been applied to the website
 ## Tech Stack

 - HTML